SK124/Insilico-Drug-Discovery-using-Deep-Learning/README.md

 * Caveat:

 I have noticed that MAT is underperfroming owing to the lack of training on a relevant dataset corresponding to the client's molecule.
-Let's say the Client is looking for Cancer related drug sequences.
-In ordedr to give specific to cancer realted drugs MAT needs to be trained on a certain downstream task like predicting Anti Cancer properites as a regression/classfication problem.
+Let's say the client is looking for Cancer related drug sequences.
+In order to give specific to cancer realted drugs MAT needs to be trained on a certain downstream task like predicting Anti Cancer properites as a regression/classfication problem.
 Later use trained transformer weights in the Fingerprint Generator to get a 1024 vector (by making few changes of course).
 MAT initally was made for classification/Regression subproblems.
 Using it as a Fingerprint Generator by modifiyng few final layers is the magic here! :D